The Canadian Transcontinental

 Tent Service

-Tent service includes a 4 person dome tent for one or two people, an inflatable mattress, daily tent setup and take down.
-Tent Service is $700.
+Tent service includes a 4 person dome tent suitable for one or two people, an inflatable mattress, daily setup and take down.
+Tent Service is $600 per Stage.

 Registration